Tsurugaoka Hachimangū: Layout of shrine complex

-There is a 1.8 km straight street in the front of shrine, called "Wakamiya Ōji (若宮大路)".
-It is the approach (sandō (参道)) of Tsurugaoka Hachiman-gū, there are three big Torii (Shinto gate).
-The Torii gate farthest from the shrine is called Ichi-no-Torii (the first torii), the one in the middle is Ni-no-Torii (the second torii) and the one in front of the shrine is San-no-Torii (the third torii).
+There is a 1.8 km straight street in front of the shrine, called "Wakamiya Ōji (若宮大路)".
+In the approach (sandō (参道)) of Tsurugaoka Hachiman-gū, there are three large Torii (Shinto gate).
+The Torii gate farthest from the shrine is called Ichi-no-Torii (the first torii), the one in the middle is called Ni-no-Torii (the second torii), and the one in front of the shrine is called San-no-Torii (the third torii).

 As one enters, after San-no-Torii (the third torii) there are three small bridges, two flat ones on the sides and an arched one at the center.
 In the days of the shogunate there used to be only two, a normal one and another arched, made in wood and painted red.
 The shōgun would leave his retinue there and proceed alone on foot to the shrine.
 The arched bridge was called Akabashi (Red Bridge), and was reserved to him: common people had to use the flat one.
 The bridges span over a canal that joins two ponds popularly called Genpei-ike (源平池), or "Genpei ponds".
 The term comes from the names of the two families, the Minamoto ("Gen") and the Taira ("Pei"), that fought each other in Yoritomo's day.

 The stele just after and to the left of the first torii explains the origin of the name: